LaurentVeyssier/Pricing-optimization-Model/README.md

   - However let's imagine we have many days left before the event.
 What should we do ?
 In fact, we could achieve similar revenues by fractioning the sales and create opportunities to outperform:
     - let's sell only 15 tickets when demand is 180. price is improved by 15 at 180 - 15 = 165 ==> Revenues = 165 x 15 = 2475.
     - we need another day with demand of 150 only to equal the first strategy: Let's sell the remaining 15 tickets with a lower demand of 150. price = 150 - 15 = 135 ==> Revenues = 135 x 15 = 2025.
 Total revenues = 2475 + 2025 = 4500 similar to our first strategy.
-    - However we have created opportunities to outperform with any demand higher than 150 which basically has 50% chance to occur.
+    - However we have created opportunities to outperform by selling the 15 remaining tickets at a higher price with any demand higher than 150 which basically has 50% chance to occur.
   - Conclusion => The logic should not to sell the maximum number of tickets when demand is high but rather sell smaller amounts of tickets at a higher price with high demand and repeat until the last days before the event.
 This is the optimization objective.